nicholasadamou/argocd-app-config/README.md

 - **🎯 Precision**: Failures are immediately tied to specific apps
 - **🔧 Flexibility**: Each app can have completely different validation logic
 - **🔄 Parallel Processing**: Multiple app changes can validate simultaneously

+### 🔄 Reset ArgoCD
+- **Complete cleanup**: Removes all Applications, ApplicationSets, and application namespaces
+- **Safe reset**: Preserves ArgoCD core components and configuration
+- **Fresh start**: Returns ArgoCD to clean state for new deployments
 ## 🔄 GitOps Workflow

 1. **Developer** makes changes to application code